“Every step that you take, could be your biggest mistake.”

 This is just my opinion, not necessarily fact.
 Some will agree with me, some will not, but if there is one thing I’ve learned while being on the road for over a year now it’s that we exaggerate the importance of things and situations in everyday life and it prevents us from potentially enriching our lives.

 People back home will freak out if someone scratches their car.
 Mostly because the repair work will cost them.
 They get seriously annoyed if the weather is bad during their holiday.
 They freak out every time something costs money and spend countless hours looking for the cheapest offer for anything and everything, from the best car for the best price to the cheapest internet provider offering ok quality.
-That’s our lives.
+That’s our life.
 How can we get money and how far can we stretch that cash within the confines of a well regulated society?

 I have a friend who cut his working hours to 80 % because he wanted more time for his hobbies and passions.
 He was my idol for doing that.
 His mother immediately started worrying about his pension and future, but he did it for himself and he made me so proud.
 Just this little thing, cutting 20 % of your work hours to have more time.
 This should be obvious to everyone, we all know that the one thing we can never get more of is time.
 When your time is up, you’re done.